jordanbean-msft/copilot-usage-advanced-dashboard/README.md

 You will need to install the "Install azd" extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azd) in your Azure DevOps organization if you haven't already done so.

+You will need to manually create the DevOps variables yourself in the Azure DevOps GUI.

+## GitHub Actions
-If you don't use the azd command you will need to create the DevOps variables yourself.
+You will create a pipeline using the azure-dev.yml file located in the .github\workflows folder.
+You will need to manually create the GitHub variables yourself in the Azure DevOps GUI.

 ## 1. Azure Container Apps
 if you are using Azure Container Apps, please refer to the [Azure Container Apps deployment document](deploy/azure-container-apps.md).